-During weeks three through six, participants work in teams of three, teaching a science class of their own design.
+During weeks three through six, TEU participants work in teams of three to teach a science class to high school students.
 The high school students in these classes are from the Hartford Magnet Trinity College Academy (HMTCA), a partnership between a public high school in Hartford and Trinity College.
-Trinity and HMTCA have an established and innovative early college program that includes a required two-week summer science enrichment class for rising sophomores.
+Trinity and HMTCA have an established and innovative early college program that includes this required two-week summer science enrichment class for rising sophomores.

-A local master teacher mentor closely supervises each teaching team.
-The mentor monitors each class, provides feedback, and contributes professional expertise in classroom management techniques and lesson design.
-Each team debriefs daily with their mentor.
+A local experienced teacher mentor closely supervises each teaching team.
+The mentor observes each class, provides feedback, and contributes professional expertise in classroom management techniques and lesson design.
+Each team debriefs daily with its mentor.